 “After talking with the doctor, the nurse said they’d switch me to a Beta Blocker, until I reminded her that I have asthma – so a Beta Blocker would not be a good idea for me!
 I think my electrolytes were completely out of balance.
 No one ever suggested a smaller dose or anything else.

 “I recently worked with a functional medicine (FM) practitioner to figure out why I couldn’t lose weight and was still very fatigued.
-Since then I have lost about 25 pounds of fat and have healed my esophagus of Barrett’s and healed SIBO and have lots less inflammation, and guess what!
+Since then I have lost about 25 pounds of fat and have healed my esophagus of Barrett’s and healed SIBO [small intestine bacterial overgrowth] and have lots less inflammation, and guess what!
 My blood pressure is much better.
 Funny, though, the FM practitioner never takes my blood pressure the same way twice and often does it incorrectly, too!
 I still take my own blood pressure at home a couple times a week, just to keep my eye on it.”

 Louis in Florida makes a good point:

 “In addition to no talking, I have found that no body movement-head, arms, legs or shifting around will result in a most accurate reading, whether at home or in the doctor’s office.
+Differences of 10 to 40 points higher occur with movement.”

 Nurse Carol reports her own experience:

 “I always take my BP at home for the week prior to my doctor visit and give her the readings.
-As a registered nurse, I am appalled by what I see when the assistants take BP’s.
+As a registered nurse, I am appalled by what I see when the assistants take BPs.
 You are sitting on the end of the exam table with your legs dangling and your arm is hanging down.

 “They also never seem to put the cuff on tight enough to pick up an accurate reading.
 My brachial pulse is difficult to palpate so the cuff needs to be snug to pick up the pulse.
 I have had readings of 180/110 with the cuff is not even touching my skin but when the cuff is on snug the reading comes down to 120/80.
 The assistants also don’t allow for a 10 minute rest period after escorting you to the exam room.
 I bet over half of people on drugs for hypertension have normal blood pressure.”

-Anyone who would like to learn more about proper blood pressure measurement techniques and ways to control hypertension with and without drugs may find our Guide to Blood Pressure Treatment of interest.
+Anyone who would like to learn more about proper blood pressure measurement techniques and ways to control hypertension with and without drugs may find our eGuide to Blood Pressure Treatment of interest.